MS-Santi/code-with-engineering-playbook/observability/guidance/readme.md

 * Kubernetes cluster name
 * Azure Region

-_Note_: Since dimension labels are used for aggregations and grouping operations, do not use unique strings or those with high cardinality as the value of a label.
+> Note: Since dimension labels are used for aggregations and grouping operations, do not use unique strings or those with high cardinality as the value of a label.
 The value of the label is significantly diminished for reporting and in many cases has a negative performance hit on the metric system used to track it.

 ### Recommended Tools